CWS01/bellabeat_case_study/README.md

 # How Can a Wellness Technology Company Play it Smart?
-### The Google Data Analytics Professional Capstone Project
+### The Google Data Analytics Professional Certificate Capstone Project

 ## Background